What Is Slack? Why Should I Use it?

 Upon accepting your invitation, you'll be prompted to fill out your profile.
 Feel free to add some details about yourself and upload a profile photo.

-Once you've accepted your invite, you'll be able to access your PRO slack channel in one of two ways.
-Either through the desktop app or the web app.
-Slack also offers a mobile application available in your phone's application store.
+Once you've accepted your invite, you'll be able to access your PRO slack channel through the desktop app or the web app.
+Slack also offers a mobile application that is available in your phone's application store.

 You'll be added to a private channel with yourself, your designer, an account executive, and some members of our production team.